Merrimack Valley High School

 Merrimack Valley is a four-year high school located in Penacook, a village in the northern part of Concord, New Hampshire.
-The school has approximately 900 students and serves the communities of Andover, Boscawen, Loudon, Penacook, Salisbury, and Webster.
+The school has approximately 900 students and serves the communities of Andover, Boscawen, Loudon, Penacook, Salisbury, Webster and a minor amount of students from concord.
 Two years of construction and remodeling were completed in 2007, resulting in a completely new facility.

 The school was initially accredited by the New England Association of School and Colleges (NEASC) in 1967.
 The faculty, staff, students, and community began self-study for reaccreditation in 2009; the next visiting team came in 2011.
 In 2003, the school was recognized by the New Hampshire Excellence in Education award (EDies) for being the best high school in the state of New Hampshire.

 Advanced Placement courses

 There are six Advanced Placement courses currently available at Merrimack Valley: